Back to Logs

 ---

-The Stack
+The Stack (The "Good Enough" Version)

-- Next.js (Edge Runtime): For generating the 1080x1080 social cards.
+- Next.js (Edge Runtime): To generate the 1080x1080 cards.

-- Puppeteer: To take high-quality screenshots of the cards.
+- Puppeteer: To take the screenshots.

-- Meta Graph API: For the actual publishing.
+- Meta Graph API: The final boss.

 ---